ehiggins98/HackKU-Workshop/README.md

         "meme_id": meme number (from its name in images/.
 Ex.
 1.jpg is meme 1) }
     ```
+* GET /fonts/impact: gets the .ttf file for the Impact font
+* GET /fonts/css/impact: gets the .css file used for importing the Impact font into the website.

 ## (Optional) Extended Installation
 In addition to the above installation instructions, if you want to run the `extension` branch there are a couple more things you need to do.